EMSC-CSEM/HMB-Tutorial/README.md

 __and__,

-and to use the library, it's [here](https://github.com/EMSC-CSEM/HMB-Tutorial/blob/master/hmb_messaging.py).
+To use the library, it's [here](https://github.com/EMSC-CSEM/HMB-Tutorial/blob/master/hmb_messaging.py).